danilo-delbusso/danilo.del-busso.com/content/blog/how-to-pimp-your-github-in-three-steps/index.md

 ## 2. Create your animated GIF

 Here is where your creativity can shine.
-I suggest you create a GIF which will show on your profile page.
+I suggest you make a GIF which will show on your profile page.

 You can create whatever you want.
-What I have found easiest is to create a quick HTML page with a welcome text and some CSS animations.
+What I have found easiest is to design a quick HTML page with a welcome text and some CSS animations.

 I used [Animista](https://animista.net/ "https://animista.net/") for my CSS animations.

-Once you have created your webpage (you can check out the code for mine [here](https://github.com/danilo-delbusso/danilo-delbusso/tree/master/html-animation "https://github.com/danilo-delbusso/danilo-delbusso/tree/master/html-animation")), you are ready to create your GIF.
+Once you have built your webpage (you can check out the code for mine [here](https://github.com/danilo-delbusso/danilo-delbusso/tree/master/html-animation "https://github.com/danilo-delbusso/danilo-delbusso/tree/master/html-animation")), you are ready to create your GIF.

 Download a screen-to-gif recording app and record your animations.
 I suggest to use [peek](https://github.com/phw/peek "https://github.com/phw/peek") or [ScreenToGif](https://www.screentogif.com/ "https://www.screentogif.com/").